 Bachelors’ Thesis: The Wild East

 This was my UVA bachelor’s thesis.
 I researched and designed the project in my final year.
 The subject was the rising sea levels in the Chesapeake Bay.
-I proposed that shorefront communities run into the sea rather than away from it.
+I proposed that shorefront communities should run into the sea rather than away from it.
 Predominantly through modelmaking, I explored an architecture that first allowed the transition of materials from house to boat, and then created a craft that fostered community whilst at sea.

 The sadness of this project is that it was primarily a model-based exploration.
 The staged, high resolution images of the models were lost on my previous laptop.
 I only have a few informal photos of them taken on a phone.